When you are stuck in the grip of pain and emotional triggers, knowing how to move on from heartbreak can seem impossible.

 While you weren’t wired with a “must accept now switch,” you were wired with the awareness and the tools to move on for good.

 Yesterday, I met a girlfriend of mine for tea and she was having a really hard time accepting that the guy she’s been involved with for over a year has revealed himself to be an emotionally unavailable user that lied to her, made excuses, broke his promises and broke her heart.
-As I was listening to her, I could tell that she was in an intense argument with reality because reality translated that this was a situation where anyone with healthy levels of self-esteem, pride and limits, would connect the dots and be done.
+As I was listening to her, I could tell that she was in an intense argument with reality because reality translated that this was a situation where anyone with healthy levels of self-esteem would connect the dots and be done.
+This relationship had drained her of the relationship she had with herself.

-My girlfriend was disabling her ability to accept by choosing to argue with reality.
+My girlfriend was disabling her ability to accept by choosing to prosecute and question everything that she had already witnessed with her own two eyes.

 You need to look at people’s patterns because their patterns always tell the truth and the truth is ALWAYS in accordance with reality.